Super Bowl XLI: Indianapolis Colts

 The Colts' first trip to the Super Bowl in 36 years set a record for longest time between appearances by a team (since broken by the Kansas City Chiefs).
 Their return was the culmination of a nine-year-long building process.
 In 1998, they drafted quarterback Peyton Manning to lead the team.
 Over the next four seasons, Manning, along with other stars such as receiver Marvin Harrison and running back Edgerrin James, turned the Colts into one of the best offensive teams in the NFL, but the team struggled to find consistency on defense and always ended up with either a losing season or elimination from the playoffs in the first round.
-After the 2001 season, Indianapolis fired head coach Jim Mora and replaced him with Tony Dungy.
+After the 2001 season, the Colts fired head coach Jim Mora and replaced him with Tony Dungy.
 Dungy had developed one of the best defenses in the NFL while coaching the Tampa Bay Buccaneers, and it was hoped he could solve the Colts' defensive problems as well.

 Over the next four seasons, the Colts won 48 of 64 games, but still could not find much success in the postseason.
 In 2002, they were blown out 41–0 in the Wild Card playoffs by the New York Jets.
 In 2003, they won their first two playoff games behind impressive offensive performances, and reached the AFC Championship Game.
 There, they lost to the New England Patriots 24–14, with Manning throwing four interceptions.
 In 2004, the Colts had one of the most spectacular offensive seasons in NFL history, scoring 522 points and gaining 6,582 yards, while Manning set NFL records for most touchdown passes and highest passer rating.
 But again the New England Patriots' defense (and snowy conditions) proved too formidable, as they lost 20–3 in the Divisional playoffs.